I just said before the break, Harry Reid would not be the focus of a felony investigation.

 That's how bad the trip was.

-One gaff after another.
+One gaffe after another.

-And it's so bad Romney better pick a VP right now and take all the focus off himself.
+And it's so bad, Romney better pick a VP right now and take all the focus off himself.

 The worst thing he can do is keep the focus on him.